MicrosoftDocs/cpp-docs/docs/ide/get-started-linux-cmake.md

 ## What you learned

-So now you have seen the same code base, cloned directly from GitHub, build, run, and debugged on Windows with no modifications.
-Then with some minor configuration settings build, run and debugged on a remote Linux machine as well.
-If you are doing cross platform development, we hope you find a lot to love here.
-Visual Studio C and C++ development isn't just for Windows anymore.
+In this tutorial, you have seen a code base cloned directly from GitHub, and built, run, and debugged on Windows with no modifications.
+This came code base, with minor configuration changes, was built, run and debugged on a remote Linux machine.

 ## Next steps